 “I give to Guide Dogs WA all (or stated fraction) the rest, residue and remainder of my estate, whether real or personal, for its general purposes.
 The receipt of the Treasurer or current officer of Guide Dogs WA will be sufficient discharge to my Executor/Trustee.”

-If you wish to gift with a specific purpose or program in mind, or sponsor a Guide Dog puppy with your bequest, please contact our Bequest Officers on (08) 9311 8202 for the recommended wording.
+If you wish to gift with a specific purpose or program in mind, or sponsor a Guide Dog puppy with your bequest, please contact our Bequest Co-Ordinator on (08) 9331 8285 for the recommended wording.
 With puppy sponsorship, you will be given the opportunity to provide a name for the puppy, allowing your legacy to carry on for years to come.

 The Arnold Cook Society

 By leaving a bequest for Guide Dogs WA or VisAbility, you can become a member of the Arnold Cook Society.
 This is an honorary membership in recognition of your generosity and commitment to leaving a life-changing gift in your will.

 Together we can build a brighter future for West Australians living with blindness or vision impairment.

 Celebrate the life of a loved one, whether it be a friend, relative or a treasured pet, by creating an in memory page through Everyday Hero.
 In memory giving allows the legacy of your loved one to support the lives of people with blindness or vision impairment in Western Australia.

 Family and friends can honour the life of a loved one by making a donation to Guide Dogs WA in their memory.

 A donation to Guide Dogs WA in lieu of flowers at a funeral can be a very rewarding way to honour their memory.
 Donation envelopes are available on request, simply contact our Bequest Co-Ordinator on (08) 9331 8285.
 Your family and friends’ generosity will open new worlds of freedom, independence and confidence for thousands of West Australians with vision impairment.Back to Top